Tannu-Priya24/Superstore-sales-dashboard/README.md

  Recommended structure and order

-1.Project Title / Headline
+1. Project Title / Headline

   Superstore Sales Dashboard Analysis.
 A dynamic, intercative data visualization tool built    to explore superstore sales.

-2.Short Description / Purpose
+2. Short Description / Purpose

   This project is an interactive Power BI dashboard created using the popular Superstore Sales dataset.
   The dashboard helps analyze business performance by tracking important KPIs such as: